pquiring/javaforce/readme.txt

 -------------------------
 Native Launchers are in /stubs
 Windows:Requires Visual C++ in your PATH.
-Linux:Debian/Ubuntu:run 'ant deb' to install required packages.
+  - you can run 'ant get-bin' to download pre-built binaries for Win64 Linux:Debian/Ubuntu:run 'ant deb' to install required packages.
 Linux:RedHat/Fedora:run 'ant rpm' to install required packages.